 Taking Wise and Compassionate Action

-Practitioners of compassion and self-compassion inevitably ask, “What should I do?” about the injustices in their lives.
+Practitioners of compassion inevitably ask, “What specific actions should I take?” to address injustice in their lives.
 To answer that question, compassion is not enough.
 We need wisdom.
 Wisdom may be defined as an understanding of the complexity of a given situation and the ability to see one’s way through.
-Another definition of wisdom is understanding the short and long-term consequences of an action and choosing to do what yields the greatest long-term benefit.
+Another definition of wisdom is recognizing the short and long-term consequences of an action and choosing the course of action that yields the greatest long-term benefit.

 Cultivating Fierce Compassion